eddydong/eddydong.github.io/index.md

 ### APOLLO MUSIC IMPROVISING

-A project using rule based plus data driven methods to improvise music, generate chords and more.
-It features a very easy to use yet very powerful pianoroll, with all the AI tools to assist you compose your music.
-The project is a long-term one and currently in early stage.
+A project using rule based plus data driven methods to help composers to study and improvise music, including scales, chords, rhythms and more.
+It features a very easy to use yet very powerful browser-based pianoroll, with some built-in AI tools to assist music analysis and creation.

+The project is 100% in pure Javascript.

+It's a long-term one and currently still in early stage.

 Some screenshots showing the recent progress: